project-oak/oak/oak_functions/client/rust/README.md

 ## Verification logic

+The client may have a privacy policy that the server must conform to.
+If the client has such a policy, before sending requests to the server, the client has to verify the policy.
+To do this the client first requests the relevant information (e.g., server configuration information, and endorsement evidence) from the server.
+The exact details of the exchange of this information between the server and the client is still unclear.
+However, the endorsement evidence is an important part of it and must contain an endorsement statement about the server binary, signed by the product team, and a LogEntry from Rekor (a transparency log) to prove the inclusion of the endorsement statement in the log.

-As part of the Remote Attestation handshake the server sends to the client some additional info along with the attestation quote.
-The client verifies this additional information according to its policy, before sending any requests to the server.
-If the additional information contains a LogEntry from Rekor and an accompanying endorsement file, then the client verifies the LogEntry and the content of the endorsement file.
-In particular, the SHA256 hash of the binary in the subject of the endorsement file must be the same as the hash of the binary received in the attestation quote.
-Checking the LogEntry involves verifying the `signedEntryTimestamp` using Rekor's public key, and the signature in the body of the LogEntry using Oak's public key.
+Verifying the endorsement evidence, if required by the client policy, includes verifying the Rekor LogEntry and the content of the endorsement file.
+In particular, the SHA256 hash of the binary in the subject of the endorsement file must be the same as the hash of the server binary (also provided to the client in an attestation report).
+Checking the LogEntry involves verifying the `signedEntryTimestamp` using Rekor's public key, and the signature in the body of the LogEntry using Oak's public key (or more generally the product team's public key).